If you ask most people about Orange County, they will likely describe it as a sun-drenched paradise.

-Join us as we look more closely at some of the most haunted places in Orange County, CA:
+Join us as we look more closely at the most haunted places in Orange County, California.

-One of the most haunted places in Orange County is said to be Red Cross in Anaheim.
+One of the most haunted places in OC is said to be Red Cross in Anaheim.
 What is particularly interesting about the paranormal activity is that these ghosts are far from scary.

-There have been many couples who have come to visit in the hope of getting a spooky seal of approval from the caretaker!
+Many couples have come to visit hoping to get a spooky seal of approval from the caretaker!

-Yorba Cemetery is home to a spirit known as the Pink Lady Ghost who is described as a 17-year-old girl dressed in a pink gown who is usually always crying.
-She has been spotted in the cemetery for many years now and is apparently the spirit of a girl who died under tragic circumstances in a buggy accident on her way to prom sometime around 1910.
+Yorba Cemetery is home to a spirit known as the Pink Lady Ghost, described as a 17-year-old girl dressed in a pink gown and is usually always crying.
+She has been spotted in the cemetery for many years now and is the spirit of a girl who died under tragic circumstances in a buggy accident on her way to prom sometime around 1910.

 However, not everybody believes this particular tale.
-Some say she has actually been identified as a local woman named Alvina de Los Reyes who died of pneumonia.
-Whoever she actually is, most witnesses agree that she is quite obviously distressed by her untimely demise.
+Some say she’s a local woman named Alvina de Los Reyes, who died of pneumonia.
+Whoever she is, most witnesses agree that she is distressed by her untimely demise.

-The cemetery dates back to 1834 and although the pink lady is the most well-known spirit, there are others who haunt here too.
-The gates have been closed since 1939, but there are tours available by arrangement for those who would like the opportunity to explore.
+The cemetery dates back to 1834, and although the pink lady is the most well-known spirit, others haunt here too.
+The gates have been closed since 1939, but tours are available by arrangement for those who would like the opportunity to explore.

-The El Adobe De Capistrano Restaurant is considered to be something of a historical landmark in Orange County and it certainly has a unique history.
+The El Adobe De Capistrano Restaurant is considered a historical landmark in Orange County and has a unique history.
 It is part old jail and courtroom and part 200-year-old residence.
-It has now been transformed into a restaurant which is considered to be one of the most haunted places in Orange County.
+It has now been transformed into a restaurant.

-It’s most famous ghost story is a particularly disturbing one!
-Local legend states that there is a headless monk was walks around the restaurant carrying an ax.
-No-one is sure who he is or why he is carrying such a weapon, especially since there were never executions carried out while this was a jail.
+Its most famous ghost story is an alarming one!
+Local legend states that a headless monk walks around the restaurant carrying an ax.
+No one is sure who he is or why he is carrying such a weapon, especially since there were never executions carried out while this was a jail.

 Other reports from visitors state that they have also seen a spirit known as the White Lady of Rios Street peering in through the windows.